Memory Management

 Returns: Number of iovecs reserved, or -1 on error

-Usage: Call evpl_iovec_reserve() to get writable buffers, fill them with data, then call evpl_iovec_commit() to finalize.
+Usage: Call evpl_iovec_reserve(), fill with data, then call evpl_iovec_commit() to finalize.

 evpl_iovec_commit